 However, we decided that this approach was not the best one.
-First, we realized that the alpha release was not robust enough to allow people to actually do some of these independent tasks.
-More importantly, we realized that Perfectly Clear was targeting a specific task workflow - cull and image correction of photos - and those competitors had lost sight of this basic customer need by adding layers of complexity in added functionality.
+First, the alpha release of Perfectly Clear[®] was not robust enough to allow people to actually do some of these independent tasks.
+More importantly, Perfectly Clear® was targeting a specific task workflow, cull and image correction of photos.
+Athentech was in part positioning itself against its competitors who (Athentech believed) had lost sight of this basic customer need by adding layers of complexity and functionality.
 Consequently, we decided to concentrate only on a core task that addressed this specific workflow.
 If that could not be done by people to their satisfaction, then it wouldn't really matter how well they could do other tasks with the system.
-Therefore we spent time with Athentech learning about the specific problems photographers faced with image enhancement, and how this was addressed by Perfectly Clear's workflow.
+Therefore we spent time with Athentech learning about the specific problems photographers faced with image enhancement and how this was addressed by Perfectly Clear's® workflow.
 From this we created four interrelated scenarios in a photographer's language that we felt were both representational and motivational.
-These tasks were originally written down on 4 \ 6 cards and were to be given to the participants as they completed each task.
-However, as in the questionnaire we found the best way to introduce the task was as part of an informal conversation rather than by script.
+These tasks were originally written down on 4×6 cards and were to be given to the participants as they completed each task.
+However, as in the questionnaire, we found the best way to introduce the task was as part of an informal conversation rather than by script.
 Hence the exact language used to introduce each of the four tasks varied between participants.